|HOME Ordering WOVEN STRUCTURES Update 1, 3, 4, 5, 6, 7, 8|

 knotting because of the possible confusion.

 A weaver can, of course, stagger the knots from one yellow row to the next, and also stagger those from one blue row to the next--combining purposeful and automatic offsets to make much more steep diagonals.
-I will discuss this specialized practice in a future Update.

 Ms. Rowe has noted that in WOVEN STRUCTURES I have used the term half knot to describe two different things.
 I think that complaint is valid.